Kepley BioSystems Research Team

 Rachel Tinker-Kulberg PhD

-Dr. Kulberg earned a Bachelor of Science degree in Biology from the University of South Florida and her PhD in Biology from the University of California, San Diego.
+Dr. Tinker-Kulberg earned a Bachelor of Science degree in Biology from the University of South Florida and her PhD in Biology from the University of California, San Diego.
 Her doctoral studies concentrated on understanding the DNA replication and transcription mechanisms of bacteriophage T4 in E. coli bacteria.
-Her postdoctoral research at the University of California, San Francisco, then focused on DNA damage-induced cell cycle checkpoints in S. cerevisiae yeast.
+Her postdoctoral research at the University of California, San Francisco, then focused on elucidating the mechanisms of DNA damage-induced cell cycle checkpoints in S. cerevisiae yeast.

 Community and Government Relations